 Regular care and maintenance improve the appearance and contribute to the conservation of the shading ability.
 “It is worth planning this work for the end of the season, so that the spring clean the following year can be done more quickly.
 If you get around to cleaning your sun shading system and having the units maintained by a qualified specialist early, you can enjoy the first rays of sun carefree,” says Hannes Hemrich from the Product Management service.

 In cleaning mode, the slats of external venetian blinds can be freed of dust etc. with a sponge or cloth as described.
-“We have developed specialised products, for example our slat cleaning tongs or the slat cleaning brush, for a practical method of cleaning slats.
+“We have developed specialised products, for example our slat cleaning tongs, for a practical method of cleaning slats.
 This makes it much easier to clean the slats, a task which can otherwise be tedious" says Hinrich Troff (technical service specialist at WAREMA).
-Several slats are cleaned at once with the cleaning brush, which can mean a time saving of up to 50 percent and much more besides.
-This makes it especially worthwhile for many external venetian blinds.

 Once the fixed components are cleaned, the awning fabric comes next: over time, stains are inevitable.
 Occasionally, isolated dirty strips or smaller spots can be carefully removed while dry with a non-marking rubber eraser.
 Thickly caked dirt particles will come off more easily if you wet the awning with clean water beforehand.
 You can best remove partially loosened dirt with a stream of water from a garden hose.
 A simple cleaning solution that you can make yourself is just as effective: pour five to ten percent of mild detergent into lukewarm water, foam up the mixture by squeezing it through a sponge repeatedly and then apply the foam to the dirty areas.
 Make sure that this cleaning solution does not exceed a temperature of 30°.
 After an exposure time of 15 to 20 minutes, the fabric is rinsed with clear water.
 Repeat the process several times if necessary and allow the awning fabric to dry completely to prevent mould or stains from forming.